 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

-Ellie Poverly is a science writer specializing in astronomy and environmental science and is the Associate Editor of Revolutionized.
-Ellie's love of science stems from reading Richard Dawkins books and her favorite science magazine as a child, where she fell in love with the experiments included in each edition
+Ellie Gabel is a science writer specializing in astronomy and environmental science and is the Associate Editor of Revolutionized.
+Ellie's love of science stems from reading Richard Dawkins books and her favorite science magazines as a child, where she fell in love with the experiments included in each edition.